INTRODUCTION

 6:1-13), followed by Jesus' announcement that He is the living bread come down

-His ministry for God by accepting baptism in the waters of the Jordan (Mt.
+Christ inaugurates His ministry for God by accepting baptism in the waters of

 These are very powerful ways of leading us into